-What is the impact and where does it occur?
-What is the organization's involvement in the impact?
-Management Approach CIC believes that its capability to do things is a shared responsibility between the Company and employees, and so we work together to develop ourselves and our organization to the fullest of our collective potential.
-Thus, CIC holds employee development in the highest regard and takes personal interest in helping employees reach their career aspirations within the Company, through the provision of tools, resources, and opportunities for further learning and development.
-Our culture is one that ensures that our employees are fully engaged and are capable and empowered to make the right decisions.
-What are the Risk/s Identified?
-Policy, Commitments, Responsibilities - Individual Development Plan (IDP) Policy The Company has an Individual Development Plan Policy in place to help employees reach short and long-term career goals and improve job performance that support the delivery of business results; to create action plans that drive employee development towards a defined career trajectory; to increase levels of employee adaptability, organizational commitment, satisfaction, and retention; and, to align employee's individual development with the Company's growth objectives.
-Employee turnover Costs not translating to performance due to inefficiencies in program design or implementation Generally, the Company's Human Resource Organizational Development - Centre of Excellence (OD-COE) has oversight of this policy and is responsible for the continuous development of planning tools, provision of training to People Managers, and Unlocking additional value due to alignment of employee, management and investor interests.
-The Company had opportunity engage employees through new remote learning methods. monitoring/gathering of data to measure the system's effectivity in achieving its objectives.
+Policy, Commitments, Responsibilities -

+Individual Development Plan (IDP) Policy

+- The Company has an Individual Development Plan Policy in place to help employees reach short and long-term career goals and improve job performance that support the delivery of business results; to create action plans that drive employee development towards a defined career trajectory; to increase levels of employee adaptability, organizational commitment, satisfaction, and retention; and, to align employee's individual development with the Company's growth objectives.

+Generally, the Company's Human Resource Organizational Development - Centre of Excellence (OD-COE) has oversight of this policy and is responsible for the continuous development of planning tools, provision of training People Managers, monitoring/gathering of data to measure the system's effectivity in achieving its objectives.
 Direct Managers (DM) act as mentor to the employee and are responsible for initiating and guiding the employees' development and its documentation in an IDP form.
 Human Resource Business Partners (HRBPs) are responsible for assisting DMs and ensuring each employee in their respective unit has an IDP in place.
 Employees are responsible for cooperating with their DMs and ensuring that IDP targets are achieved by the stated completion period, or updated in case of any changes in plan.
-In creating the IDP for each employee, the Company follows the following guiding Principles: